Hissastu Hashikakenin

 Hissastu Hashikakenin (必殺橋掛人) is a Japanese television jidaigeki or period drama that was broadcast in 1985.
 It is the 24th in the Hissatsu series.
-After appearing in several Hissatsu series as a guest villan actor, Masahiko Tsugawa won leading role in the Hissatsu series.
+After appearing in several Hissatsu series as a guest villain actor, Masahiko Tsugawa won leading role in the Hissatsu series.

 Ryūji used to be a famous professional killer but retired from it.
 His profession is a peddler (he sells kimono) now but one day he comes back from his retirement by his old friend's last words.